chilikasha/tinytools/README.md

 - [CleanUp.pictures](https://cleanup.pictures/) - remove any object, people, text or defects from your pictures.

-- [Clop](https://lowtechguys.com/clop/) - copy an image and paste it optimised to the smallest possible size. `mac`
+- [Clop](https://lowtechguys.com/clop/) - copy an image and paste it optimised to the smallest possible size.

 - [edit.photo](https://edit.photo/) - a free online photo editor.
 No ads/cookies/registration.